railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

    Analytic accounts can be very useful for all companies that manage costs by case, by site, by project or by folder.
-   To work with several analytic axes, you should install the module :mod:`purchase_analytic_plans`, by selecting :guilabel:`Purchase Analytic Plans` in the :guilabel:`Reconfigure` wizard and clicking :guilabel:`Configure`.
+   To work with several analytic axes, you should install the module :mod:`purchase_analytic_plans`,from :guilabel:`Settings` menu.

 .. index::
    single: module; account_analytic_default